-- Annual income verification for all nousehold members 18 years of age or older. (per-capita, lease payouts, employment paystubs, social security, unemployment insurance, disability, self-employment income, etc.) - A copy of most current utility bill in the applicant's name.
+- State driver's license or identification card (state/tribal) for all adults in household. - Social security cards and/or birth corticates for all members in household including children.
+Annual income verification for all household mem- - bers 18 years of age or older. (per-capita, lease payouts, employment paystubs, social security, unemployment insurance, disability, self-employment income, etc.) - \ A copy of most current utility bill in the applicant's name.